Abstract Factory Design Pattern in C#

 }

 Note: In our example, IVehicleFactory provides an interface to the client for creating families of related or dependent objects.
-Here, we have two concrete implementations of that interface – RegularVehicleFactory and SportsVehicleFactory classes.
+Here, we have two concrete implementations of that interface: RegularVehicleFactory and SportsVehicleFactory classes.
 These two classes manufacture two different types of families of related objects, i.e., Bikes and Cars.
-RegularCar and RegularBike classes belong to the RegularVehicleFactory family.
+The RegularCar and RegularBike classes belong to the RegularVehicleFactory family.
 On the other hand, the SportsCar and SportsBike classes belong to a SportsVehicleFactory family.

 Step 5: Client

 The Client class uses AbstractFactory and AbstractProduct interfaces to create a family of related objects.
 In our example, it will be the Main method of the Program class.
 So, modify the Main method of the Program class as follows.
-The following example code is self-explained, so please go through the comment lines for a better understanding.

 using System;